Anti-Racist Pedagogy Speaker Series

 Anti-Racist Pedagogy in Action: A Columbia Faculty Panel

-Classrooms often serve as microcosms of larger society, and it is no surprise that instructors across Columbia University, and higher education more broadly, have reimagined their own pedagogical approaches with a lens toward inclusivity, equity, and anti-racism.
-Please join the Office of the Vice Provost for Faculty Advancement and the Center for Teaching and Learning in a discussion with Columbia University faculty who are engaging with anti-racist pedagogies in their classes.
-During this 90-minute panel discussion, five instructors will share how they enact anti-racist pedagogies in their courses and then take questions from the audience.
+On October 12, 2022, the Office of the Vice Provost for Faculty Advancement and the Center for Teaching and Learning hosted a panel discussion with Columbia University faculty (Tugce Bilgin, Nicholas Bock, Latisha Hanson, Matthea Marquart, and Rochelle Mendonca) who are engaging with anti-racist pedagogies in their classes.
+During this 90-minute panel discussion, five instructors shared how they enact anti-racist pedagogies in their courses and responded to audience questions.

 - How has your pedagogy changed and evolved taking this anti-racist pedagogical stance?
 What does that look like for you and your students?
 What motivated you to make this change?

 - How have you made decisions about enacting anti-racist pedagogical values in ways that are disciplinary-appropriate?
 What has that process looked like?